mavaddat/postman-docs/src/pages/docs/insights/insights-reference.md

 ### Required flags

 * `--project <projectID>` - The Insights Project with which to associate the captured traffic.
-The traffic is sent to the Postman Insights Agent.

 ### Optional flags

 Filter your traffic using optional flags to return the information you’re interested in.

-* `--rate limit number` - Set the maximum number of HTTP request/response pairs to collect per minute.
-If the number of samples exceeds this amount, the CLI randomly samples events, and sends only the specified number to the Postman cloud.
+* `--rate-limit number` - Set the maximum number of HTTP request/response pairs to collect per minute.
+If the number of samples exceeds this amount, the Insights Agent randomly samples events, and sends only the specified number to the Postman cloud.
 * `--path-exclusions regex1,regex2...` - Remove HTTP paths matching regular expressions.
 To filter out requests fetching files with `.png` or `.jpg` extensions, specify `--path-exclusions .*\.png` and `--path-exclusions .*\.jpg`.
 For example, if the URL is `http://10.0.0.1/junk.jpg`, then `path-exclusions` is matched against `"junk.jpg"`.
 * `--path-allow regex1,regex2...` - Only capture HTTP requests whose URL path matches any one of the given regular expressions.
 * `--host-exclusions regex1,regex2...` - Remove HTTP requests whose host URL matches any one of the given regular expressions.
 You can exclude the host in the form of a regex that matches the IP address if you’re collecting all the junk traffic to the IP addresses instead of your named services.
 For example, if the URL is `http://10.0.0.1/junk.jpg`, then `host-exclusions` is matched against `"10.0.0.1"`.